swimit/swim-transit/tracking/README.md

   }
 }
 ```
-This recon configuration file can be configured however you want.
-Here, we our plane is in
+This recon configuration file can be configured to whatever you want.
+Here, our plane is in
 `it.swim.transit.TransitPlane` and we store data in the repository `/tmp/swim/transit`.
 We also tell the application
-to run on port 8090.
+to run on port `8090`.

 Thats all the java swim code.